 - You must be enrolled as a high school student.

 - You must appear for the test in the specified year of your high school program.

 - You must plan to enroll in college for full-time courses.

 - You must provide all the information requested in the National Merit Scholarship Application, including an essay.

 - You must have a record of very high academic performance in all of grades 9 through 12 and in any college course work taken.

 - You must be recommended by your high school principal.

-- You must appear for the SAT test and your scores must conform to your scores of the PSAT test.
+- You must appear for the SAT and your scores must conform to your scores of the PSAT.